bast/interfacing-rust-python/README.md

-# Slides and material for "Interfacing Python and Rust"
+# Slides and material for "Interfacing Rust and Python"